The SBA is increasing EIDL limits up to $2,000,000. Here are the details

 - SBA will also require an unsecured personal guarantee for loan amounts over $200,000 from any individual with 20 percent or more ownership.

 - As a reminder, the SBA places a lot of restrictions on how you can use your EIDL Funds.
 You can't even invest the money in an interest-bearing bank account.

-- Even in the case in which you are legally entitled to take this loan, doesn't mean it's the right thing for you.
+- Even in the case in which you are legally entitled to take this loan, doesn't always mean it's the right thing for you.

 - EIDL loans are loans that will need to be paid back; you're taking on debt that you'll have to pay monthly for the next 30 years.